Approximated Custom Domains and SSL for SAAS Documentation

 Ruby on Rails

 Ruby on Rails makes integrating with Approximated easy.
-The best way to learn how to integrate Approximated with your Rails app is to look at our Ruby on Rails custom domains example repo.
+The best way to learn how to integrate Approximated with your Rails app is to look at our Ruby on Rails custom domains guide and it's complimentary github example repo.

-That repo is a working example that demonstrates creating pages that can be tied to a custom domain, the routing required, and a class that interfaces with the Approximated API for you.
+That guide and repo show a working example that demonstrates creating pages that can be tied to a custom domain, the routing required, and a class that interfaces with the Approximated API for you.

 Elixir Phoenix